nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

   ### October 19
   #### Agenda
   #### Meeting Minutes
   * previously combined denoised removed reads under 293
+  * Evelyn confirmed that 292 should be the trim parameter for the data with longer reads
   * redo denoising process in parallel with separate iss and hisease manifests to generate separate files and then merge them into one combined file
   * refer to [merging denoise data tutorial](https://docs.qiime2.org/2023.9/tutorials/fmt/) (ctr-f denoised data)
   * create alpha refraction curve